America's annexation of

 dispatched sailors from the USS Boston to the islands to surround the royal

 palace.
-The U.S. minister to Hawaii, John L.
+The U.S. minister to Hawaii,

 Stevens, worked closely with the new government.